shreyas111/Multimedia_CS523_Project_2/README.md

 ## Running the Projects:
 Each folder in our repository is a separate project.
-Following are the steps to rrun each project.
+Following are the steps to run each project.

 ### Translate:
 #### Steps: